 - Smaller teaching groups, in order to provide support for pupils, either individually or as part of a group, to make the expected progress in their learning.

 - Small group interventions to help children reach their full potential in Numeracy and Literacy using interventions that were led by teaching assistants.

 - A part-time Emotional Literacy Support Assistant (ELSA) to support the emotional, social and behavioural needs of pupils.
 ELSA support includes: self-esteem; behaviour management; anger management; anxiety; social skills and friendship issues; bereavement and loss; and transition.
 The ELSA will have dedicated time to provide emotional support on two afternoons per week.

-- To fund experiences and enrichment activities in order to broaden horizons eg residential visits, theatre trips, holiday activity weeks.
+- To support experiences and enrichment activities in order to broaden horizons eg residential visits, theatre trips, holiday activity weeks.

-- To fund music lessons to broaden experiences and develop self esteem and confidence.
+- In support of music lessons to broaden experiences and develop self esteem and confidence.